Madiwka4/NuclearGravity/readme.md

 Installation is simple, just download the windows EXE release from the releases tab!

-If you're on linux, then clone the repo, and use debug.sh to launch the game.
-Linux binary coming soon!
+If you're on linux, you can clone the repo, or you can download the binary release from the releases tab too!.

-The prerequisites are **love** and **zip**
-If you're on arch, install the prerequisites with:
+The prerequisites for runing the git version are **love** and **zip** If you're on arch, install the prerequisites with:
 ``sudo pacman -S love zip
 ``

+Changelog:
+- Changed practice scoring system
+- Fixed bug with cannon timers not resetting